Skip to main content

 Gartrell, in The Power of Guidance, describes six practices of teachers who are committed to positive guidance:

-You and the staff must take into account individual children’s social and emotional growth and individual development when selecting appropriate guidance techniques.
-For example, preschool and kindergarten-age children like to participate in problem solving about issues that arise in the classroom.
-They can sustain attention during a 15-minute teacher-lead group discussion about a class problem, such as, “What should we do about our broken tricycles?”
+You and your staff must take into account individual children’s social and emotional growth and development when selecting appropriate guidance techniques.
+For example, preschool and school-age children like to participate in problem-solving around issues that arise in the classroom.
+They can sustain attention during a 10-15-minute teacher-lead group discussion about a class problem, such as, “What should we do about our broken tricycles?”
 In contrast, toddlers have limited attention spans (typically about 3 to 6 minutes) so teachers should use brief, simple directions to guide them during classroom routines (e.g., “If you put your shoes on then we can play outside.”).

 Through daily interactions and carefully documented observations, you and staff members learn about children’s individual strengths and needs.
 This information helps you and the staff select developmentally and individually appropriate guidance practices.
-Staff will seek you out to help them understand particular child behaviors and choose appropriate guidance practices that meet individual children’s social and emotional development.
+Staff will seek you out to help them understand particular children’s behaviors and choose appropriate guidance practices that meet their social and emotional development needs.
 As the program leader, your acknowledgement of positive teacher and child interactions, in addition to your encouragement and emotional support for staff who are learning to use positive guidance practices, will contribute to your vision of relationship-based care.

 How Does Positive Guidance Look in Practice?

-Program directors who promote positive guidance practices create an encouraging environment for all children and adults.
-One aspect of positive guidance is creating an environment that promotes positive behavior and minimizes the need for adults to spend time reacting to children’s challenging behavior.
+Program managers who promote positive guidance practices create an encouraging environment for all children and adults.
+One aspect of positive guidance is creating an environment that promotes positive behavior and minimizes the need for adults to react to children’s challenging behavior.
+A supportive environment includes clear behavior expectations, visual supports for procedures and schedules, clear centers or learning areas, and other environmental cues like footprints for lining up or a stop sign on the classroom door.
 Positive guidance practices emphasize teaching problem-solving and friendship skills.
-They build children’s sense of belonging and membership in the program.
+They build children’s sense of independence, belonging and membership in the program.
 In contrast, discipline, or using punishment to control children’s behavior, can be misused by adults with negative consequences for children’s growth and development.

-When teachers value and use positive guidance practices, they support the development of an encouraging classroom.
-The encouraging classroom environment is a setting where adults guide children to express and meet their needs in acceptable, safe ways.
-The child is an accepted member of the community, where he or she feels safe and secure.
+When teachers value and use positive guidance practices, they support the development of an encouraging classroom environment.
+The encouraging classroom environment is a setting where adults show and teach children how to express and meet their needs in acceptable, safe ways.
+The child is a valued member of the community, where they feel safe and secure.
 Children are not threatened with removal from the classroom community and they are not publicly criticized.
-Children’s mistakes are seen as characteristics of typical development and viewed as opportunities to learn the correct behaviors.
+Children’s mistakes and challenging behavior are seen as characteristics of typical development and viewed as opportunities to learn the correct behaviors.
 Partnerships formed with families and peers are supportive and encouraging.
 Conflicts are seen as part of living in a community where adults help children learn effective conflict-resolution strategies and teach problem-solving skills.

 Supporting Positive Behavior: The Encouraging Classroom